 White areas indicate the model is inactive and risk of apothecia in the field is likely low.
 Gray areas indicate that apothecia might be present, but likelihood of apothecial presence is less than 5%.
-Blue indicates a low risk (5 to <15% chance), yellow a moderate risk (15 to <30% and red areas indicate high (30% or higher chance).< p>
+Blue indicates a low risk (5 to<15% chance), yellow a moderate risk (15 to <30% chance), and red areas indicate a high risk (30% or higher chance).

 Model predictions must be combined with soybean growth stage and canopy characteristics to aid in timing of fungicide sprays.
 If the model is predicting high risk (red) in your area for your planting scenario, the soybeans are flowering, and the canopy is somewhat closed, then the white mold risk is elevated.

 If your fields are at-risk, we recommend to consult your local extension personnel or resources for the best in-season management options for your area.

 If you have decided to spray soybeans for white mold, what are the best products to use?
 Over the last several years we have run numerous fungicide efficacy trials in Wisconsin and in conjunction with researchers in other states.

 Fungicides that have performed well in multi-state studies can be found in the 2017 version of the Soybean Fungicide Efficacy Table.
 In Wisconsin, we have observed that Endura applied at 8 oz at the R1 growth stage performs well.
 We have also observed that the fungicide Aproach applied at 9 fl oz at R1 and again at R3 also performs comparably to the Endura treatment.
 Other fungicide options also include Omega and Proline.